LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/exercises/atoi/README.md

 # Exercise: atoi

-In this exercise, you will use the standard library's atoi() to print an integer passed in as a string.
+In this exercise, you will use the standard library's `atoi` function to print an integer passed in as a string.

 Ex:
 ```